"You say he's kind. But why do your eyes look so tired?"

 But I was already backing away.
 Shaking.
 Burning.

-"Your word is not my future," I muttered, and turned.
+"Your word is not my future," I muttered.
+And then I ran.

 ---